ASD-Blueprint/desktop.gov.au/patterns/avd.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 AVD Control Plane | West US | Metadata will be stored in Azure geography associated with West US. <br><br>AVD Control Planes are not currently available in Australia, and therefore a US region has been selected. <br><br>Note: This is not the location where virtual desktops are hosted, this will be within the Azure spoke in the Australia Central regions. <br><br>The stored information is encrypted at rest, and geo-redundant mirrors are maintained within the geography.
 Customer data, such as app settings and user data, resides in the location the customer chooses and isn't managed by the service.
 For further information, see [Data locations for Azure Virtual Desktop - Azure Microsoft Docs](https://docs.microsoft.com/en-us/azure/virtual-desktop/data-locations).
-Azure License Entitlement | Microsoft 365 E3/E5<br>Windows 10 Enterprise E3/E5 | Any of these licensing entitlements will provide access to AVD. <br><br>Note: AVD can be accessed from non-Windows Pro endpoints if a Microsoft 365 E3/E5 or Windows 10 VDA per user license is available.
+Azure License Entitlement | Microsoft 365 E3/E5 <br>Windows 10 Enterprise E3/E5 | Any of these licensing entitlements will provide access to AVD. <br><br>Note: AVD can be accessed from non-Windows Pro endpoints if a Microsoft 365 E3/E5 or Windows 10 VDA per user license is available.
-Windows 10 Enterprise and Windows 10 Enterprise Multi Session License Entitlements | Microsoft 365 E3/E5Windows E3/E5 | Any of these licensing entitlements will provide access to Windows 10 and Windows 10 Multisession on Azure.
+Windows 10 Enterprise and Windows 10 Enterprise Multi Session License Entitlements | Microsoft 365 E3/E5 <br>Windows E3/E5 | Any of these licensing entitlements will provide access to Windows 10 and Windows 10 Multisession on Azure.
 Encryption | TLS 1.2 | [TLS 1.2 is used for all connections](https://docs.microsoft.com/en-us/azure/virtual-desktop/network-connectivity) initiated from the clients and session hosts to the Azure Virtual Desktop infrastructure components.
 Identity and Access Configuration | Refer to AVD Control Plane Configuration. | To meet the requirements of this design Connectivity | Optimised through SIG public internet | AVD does not currently support [ExpressRoute](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-faqs) optimisation, it is recommended that outgoing connections from within the agency to AVD desktops are optimised by bypassing the agency web proxy, but still egressing the agency’s SIG (direct route).
 Connections outside of the environment will connect using the public internet. <br><br>Note: at time of writing, [Azure RDP Shortpath](https://docs.microsoft.com/en-us/azure/virtual-desktop/shortpath) is a preview feature which supports direct connection to session hosts in with hybrid connectivity configurations.